Imad Mughniyeh: Assassination

 Imad Mughniyeh was killed on 12 February 2008 by a car bomb blast at around 23:00 in the Kafr Sousa neighborhood of Damascus, Syria.
-According to The Sunday Times, Mughniyeh was at a reception marking the 29th anniversary of the Iranian Revolution hosted by the Iranian ambassador to Syria, Ahmad Musavi.
+Mughniyeh was at a reception marking the 29th anniversary of the Iranian Revolution hosted by the Iranian ambassador to Syria, Ahmad Musavi.
 Mughniyeh left the party shortly after 22:30 and walked to his Mitsubishi Pajero.
 The spare tyre had been replaced by one with a high explosive, which was detonated as Mughniyeh walked past.
-The blast completely destroyed the car, left minimum damage on nearby buildings and killed only Mughniyeh.
+The blast completely destroyed the car, left minimal damage to nearby buildings and killed only Mughniyeh.
 A Syrian government investigation found that he was killed by a car bomb that was parked nearby and that was detonated remotely.

 Israel officially denied being behind the killing, but Mughniyeh reportedly had been a target of Mossad assassination attempts since the 1990s.
 On 27 February 2008, The Jerusalem Post reported that Al-Quds Al-Arabi had written that anonymous "Syrian sources" had claimed that "several Arab nations conspired with Mossad" in the assassination of Mughniyeh.

-The U.S. Director of National Intelligence Mike McConnell has suggested that it was also possible that Syrian intelligence was responsible for the killing.
+The U.S. Director of National Intelligence Mike McConnell suggested that it was also possible that Syrian intelligence was responsible for the killing.
 Ba'athist dissident and former Vice President Abdul Halim Khaddam stated in 2008 that Syrian intelligence orchestrated the killing of Mughniyeh under orders from the Assad regime.
-According to Khaddam, Assad's removal of Assef Shawkat as Syria's intelligence chief was due to Shawkat's investigation claiming that an explosion "had taken place inside the car" which went against official line toed by Assad, which was that the death was caused due to "the explosion of a gas tank".
-Without naming a source, the German newspaper Die Welt wrote that a story had been circulated amongst German diplomatic staff that it was possible that associates of late Assef Shawkat had assassinated Mughniyeh.
-This would have been in revenge for Mughniyeh tipping off Syrian President Bashar al-Assad regarding a coup plotted against him, which the Syrian government had foiled a couple of days before his assassination.
+According to Khaddam, Assad's removal of Assef Shawkat as Syrian intelligence chief was due to Shawkat's investigation claiming that an explosion "had taken place inside the car" which went against the official line of Assad, which was that the death was caused due to "the explosion of a gas tank".
+Without naming a source, the German newspaper Die Welt wrote that a story had been circulated amongst German diplomatic staff that it was possible that associates of Shawkat had assassinated Mughniyeh.
+This would have been in revenge for Mughniyeh tipping off Assad about a coup plotted against him, which the Syrian government had foiled a couple of days before his assassination.
 Releasing the story in advance of going to print, Die Welt said the Syrian embassy in Berlin had rejected the coup story as utterly untrue.
 Lebanese politicians Walid Jumblatt and Saad Hariri as well as Mughniyeh's Iranian widow also accused Syrian officials.
 His widow, after returning to Iran from Damascus, stated "This is why the Syrian regime has refused the help of Iran and Hizbollah in the investigation of the murder...
 The Syrian traitors assisted in my husband’s murder."
 However, later she denied her statements.
-According to a leaked US official report, top Syrian officials were stunned by the assassination of Mughniyeh and engaged in an internecine struggle to blame each other for the breach of security that resulted in Mughniyeh's death.
+According to a leaked US official report, top Syrian officials were stunned by the assassination of Mughniyeh and engaged in an internecine struggle to blame each other for the breach of security that resulted in his death.